pooja97/kafka-airflow-cassandra/README.md

-Apache Kafka with AirFlow and MongoDB
+Apache Kafka with AirFlow, MongoDB and Docker

 Introduction
 Implemented data pipeline using Apacahe Kafka and MongoDB as a Database.
 Orchestrated daily data ingestion using Apache AirFlow.